hackerschoice/gsocket/README.md

 # Global Socket
-**Connecting as if there was no firewall.
+**Connect as if there was no firewall.
 Securely.**

-Global Socket Tookit allows two users behind NAT/Firewall to establish a TCP connection with each other.
+The Global Socket Tookit allows two users behind NAT/Firewall to establish a TCP connection with each other.
 Securely.

 [![Watch the video](https://github.com/hackerschoice/hackerschoice.github.io/blob/master/eeelite-console-blank2.png)](https://www.youtube.com/watch?v=tmf9VGDPILE)